chemprop/chemprop-contrib/README.md

  If your package has additional dependencies, add them to the list of optional dependencies in the pyproject.toml with the same name as your directory.

 Once the package is ready, make a pull request to the main chemprop-contrib repository for a brief review.
 We provide a template for these pull requests.

+## Examples

+For packages which _do not_ require any new dependencies, see `moe_regressor` as an example.

+For packages whi _do_ require additional dependencies, see `mcp` as an example.
+Note that one must edit the `pyproject.toml` and _add_ these dependencies, as mentioned in [Contributing](#contributing).

 # Using